vue-pivottable/vue3-pivottable/README.md

 **Pivot Table Component for Vue 3**

-`vue3-pivottable` is a Vue 3-compatible pivot table component inspired by [vue-pivottable](https://github.com/Seungwoo321/vue-pivottable), which itself is a Vue wrapper of the popular [react-pivottable](https://github.com/plotly/react-pivottable).
+`vue-pivottable` is a Vue 3-compatible pivot table component, which is a Vue wrapper of the popular [react-pivottable](https://github.com/plotly/react-pivottable).
 This library allows you to easily summarize, transform, and visualize large datasets in a pivot table UI.

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->